Teichlab/cellphonedb/README.md

     New database file with CellPhoneDB interactions + user custom interactions.
 On duplicated interactions or proteins, user list overwrites CellPhoneDB original data.

-5. If you need to uplade remote sources (UniProt, IMEx, ensembl, etc.)
+5. To update remote sources (UniProt, IMEx, ensembl, etc.)

     **IMPORTANT**

     This command uses external resources allocated in external servers.
-This command may not end correctly if external servers are not available.
-The time of this command depends of external servers and your internet connection and can take a lot of time.
+The command may not end correctly if external servers are not available.
+The timing of this step depends of external servers and the user's internet connection and can take a lot of time.

     **Input**: